BonnyAD9/uamp/other/manpages/uamp1.md

 `l`[`=`*query*], `list`[`=`*query*], `query`[`=`*query*]
   Search in all songs managed by running instance of uamp. *query* specifies filter for the songs and their order.
 See *Format query* for more info.

+  The amount of printed information is affected by verbosity.

 `p`[`=`*audio-file*], `play`[`=`*audio-file*]
   Load the audio file given by *audio-file* as temporary song into uamp and